 Eco Engineering was founded in 1993 as a specialized provider of energy efficient lighting services for local commercial and industrial facilities in the greater Cincinnati area.
 Most projects completed in the early years were single building projects involving the retrofitting of old lighting systems to newer, energy-saving lighting technologies.
 However, one common value was a focus on doing the job right the first time.
 Eco Engineering evolved to add engineering and design skills to the actual implementation of lighting upgrades.

 2015 - Current

-Also during 2015, Eco Engineering expanded its national footprint through an Asset Purchase Agreement with Eco-Shift Power (ECOP) of Cambridge, Ontario.
+In the second half of 2015, Eco Engineering expanded its national footprint through an Asset Purchase Agreement with Eco-Shift Power (ECOP) of Cambridge, Ontario.
 The agreement involved the absorption of specific personnel and energy efficient lighting contracts with customers in the western region of the US and Mexico.
-This strategic initiative added experienced resources, technical and project management expertise and new projects in the California, Texas, Colorado and Oregon regions.
+This strategic initiative added experienced resources, technical and project management expertise and new projects in the California, Texas, Colorado, and Oregon regions.
 With the expansion, Eco Engineering solidified its capabilities across the entire North American market, a significant benefit to large, multi-facility customers who seek a consistent project design and implementation model in the United States, Canada, Mexico, and the Caribbean.

-In the decade following the ownership change, Eco Engineering continued to add process, discipline and financial expertise to the core business.
-Project scheduling and execution skills were noticed by customers who consistently applauded Eco Engineering by writing testimonials to the company after a project was completed.
+In the decade following the ownership change, Eco Engineering continued to add process, discipline, and financial expertise to the core business.
+Project scheduling and execution skills were noticed by customers who consistently applauded Eco Engineering via written testimonials after a project was completed.